HomeArduinoSensors InterfacingAHT20 and Arduino

 Some AHT20 modules don’t include onboard pull-ups on SDA and SCL.
 If yours doesn’t, add two 4.7kΩ resistors from each line (SDA, SCL) to VCC.

-Wrong Temperature or Humidity Readings
+Wrong or Unstable Temperature / Humidity Readings

 If the sensor is detected but the readings seem off, here’s what you can check: